benanamen/perfect-container/README.md

 - **Auto-Resolving**: Automatically resolve dependencies through type-hinted constructor injection.
 - **PSR-11 Compliant**: Adheres to the PSR-11 Container Interface standard.

+## Upcoming Changes in Version 2.0.0

+In Version 2.0.0, we are introducing a method renaming for improved consistency:

+- **Method Renaming**: The `bind` method will be renamed to `set`.
+This change is aimed at providing clearer semantics and aligning with standard practices in dependency injection containers.

+### Deprecation Notice

+Starting from Version 1.1.0, the `bind` method is deprecated, and we encourage you to start using `set` to align with the upcoming changes in Version 2.0.0.

+- **Deprecated**: The `bind` method is deprecated and will be removed in a future release (Version 2.0.0).
+Please update your usage to `set` to ensure compatibility with future versions.

+We encourage you to update your usage accordingly to ensure compatibility with the latest version of PerfectContainer.

 ## Installation

 Use Composer to install the PerfectContainer library.